puffyCid/artemis-api/artemis-docs/docs/Contributing/building.md

     daemon-preview              # Spawn three daemon containers to connect to server. server-podman               # Start the example daemon server in a Podman container

+    [features]
+    cli                         # Just build the artemis binary duck                        # Build artemis binary with all features enabled forensics                   # Just build the forensics library profile                     # Just build the artemis binary and enable profiling slim                        # Just build the artemis binary.
+But do not enable Yara-X or remote upload support tiny                        # Build artemis binary with all features disabled

     [os]
     linux                       # Test all the Linux artifacts macos                       # Test all the macOS artifacts